 - A Mixin instance is only a type identifier.
 It MUST NOT provide the implementation of the new capabilities it introduces.
-For example, a Mixin instance never contains the value of an OCCI Attribute. - A Mixin instance MAY introduce additional Attributes when applied to an entity instance. name and properties of those OCCI Attributes MUST be exposed through Mixin.attributes inherited from Category.
-E.g. a Location Mixin defining the "com.example.location" OCCI Attribute MUST have Location.attributes populated with a single Attribute instance where Attribute.name is "com.example.location". - · A Mixin instance MAY define Action instances that will identify additional invocable operations on any entity instance associated with the Mixin.
-Actions defined by a Mixin are exposed through the Mixin.actions model attribute that represent the association between a Mixin instance and the Action instances it defines. - A Mixin instance MAY be related to another Mixin instance.
-If Mixin B is related to Mixin A, any entity instance associated with Mixin B will receive the capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional capabilities is considered to be a tag. - A Mixin instance MAY be used as a template.
+For example, a Mixin instance never contains the value of an OCCI Attribute. - A Mixin instance MAY introduce additional Attributes when applied to an entity instance.
+The name and properties of those OCCI Attributes MUST be exposed through Mixin.attributes inherited from Category.
+E.g. a Location Mixin defining the "com.example.location" OCCI Attribute MUST have Location.attributes populated with a single Attribute instance where Attribute.name is "com.example.location". - A Mixin instance MAY define Action instances that will identify additional invocable operations on any entity instance associated with the Mixin.
+Actions defined by a Mixin are exposed through the Mixin.actions model attribute that represent the association between a Mixin instance and the Action instances it defines. - A Mixin instance MAY depend on another Mixin instance.
+If Mixin B depends on Mixin A, any entity instance associated with Mixin B will receive the capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional capabilities is considered to be a tag. - A Mixin instance MAY be used as a template.
 A template defines default values for OCCI Attributes to be applied at entity instance creation-time.
-See section 5.3.7.
+See section 5.3.7. - A Mixin instance MAY restrict which Kind instances it applies to using the applies model attribute.
+If Mixin.applies is unspecified the Mixin may be associated to any entity instance, i.e. equivalent of having Mixin.applies set to the Kind instance of Entity.

-Mixin Relationships A Mixin instance MAY be related to another Mixin instance for type classification 292 purposes.
-Mixin relationship is implemented using the Mixin.related model attribute.
-For example a set of 293 operating system templates, implemented as Mixin instances, could be related to an "OS-template" Mixin in order to help identification.
-295 title attributes
+Mixin Relationships A Mixin instance MAY be depend on other Mixin instances.
+Mixin relationships are implemented using the Mixin.depends model attribute.
+For example a set of operating system templates, implemented as Mixin instances, could be related to an "OS-template" Mixin in order to help identification.

 Attributes and Actions defined by different Mixin instances are combined when Mixin relationships are present.

-Therefore an entity instance associated with a particular Mixin will receive the additional capabilities defined 297 by any related Mixin instances as well as those defined by the Mixin associated.
-298
+Therefore an entity instance associated with a particular Mixin will receive the additional capabilities defined by any related Mixin instances as well as those defined by the Mixin associated.

-5.3.5 Action 299
+5.3.5 Action

-The Action type is the final part of the OCCI type classification system and identifies invocable operations on 300 individual entity instances and collections.
+The Action type is the final part of the OCCI type classification system and identifies invocable operations on individual entity instances and collections.
 It MUST be implemented.
 Each Action instance identifies a single invocable operation.
-The Action instance is only an identifier and does not represent the implementation of 302 the operation.
-303
+The Action instance is only an identifier and does not represent the implementation of the operation.

 The Action type inherit the Category type.
 To be compliant the Action type MUST implement the inherited model attributes defined in table 1.
-305

-·

-Model attribute Value

-term scheme resize http://schemas.ogf.org/occi/infrastructure/storage/action#
+Model attribute Value term scheme resize http://schemas.ogf.org/occi/infrastructure/storage/action# title attributes Resize virtual disk Attribute("resize")